Quantum Optimal Control via Semi-Automatic Differentiation: Data Availability

 \section{Data Availability}

-The code used to generate the benchmarks in Section~\ref{sec:transmon} and Fig.~\ref{fig:benchmark} is available at Ref.~\cite{semiad_data}.
+The code used to generate the benchmarks in Section~\ref{sec:transmon} and Fig.~\ref{fig:benchmark} is available at Ref.~\cite{semiad_data}, or under \href{https://doi.org/10.5281/zenodo.7386493}{DOI 10.5281/zenodo.7386493}.
 Moreover, examples for the perfect entangler and concurrence optimizations for coupled transmon qubits that show the resulting optimized fields are available as part of the documentation of the \texttt{GRAPE.jl} and \texttt{Krotov.jl} packages, which implement the semi-AD approach~\cite{GRAPE-jl, Krotov-jl}.